Public Pest & Recycling Assistance

-When using these cannons, you must advise local law enforcement and should let your neighbors know.
+When using these cannons, you must notify local law enforcement and should let your neighbors know as well.
 This is for both safety and practical reasons.

 - Remove cover from container.
 Empty the pesticide into the spray tank and let the container drain for 30 seconds.